codio/site/source/docs/dashboard/stacks/new.html.md

 - Either create a new project and [install the software components](/docs/boxes/installsw) into it.
 - Or use an existing project.
 Once you have the [software components correctly configured](/docs/boxes/installsw), you are ready to add that project's Stack to the Stack library.

-To create your new Stack, click the 'Create Stack' button at the top right of the Stack listing screen.
+To create your new Stack, click the `Create Stack` button at the top right of the Stack listing screen.

 TODO: Image with button circled

+When you have completed the required fields and pressed the `Create` button, we will generate a Stack image for you.
+This can take a minute or longer, depending on the size of the Stack image.
+You  do not need to wait on this screen while the Stack is created, so feel free to continue to other parts of Codio.

 ##Stack Blueprint
 The first thing you will need to specify is the Codio project that you want to use for your Stack blueprint.
-Click the elipsis to locate your project that you want to take the Stack from.
+Enter any part of your Project name and you will see them listed in a dropdown.

 ##Details, Image and Tags
 Next, add a short name for your Stack and a longer description.
 You can also add a more detailed overview of your Stack by selecting the "add a long description" link.
 You can write this long description in Markdown and it can contain as much information about your Stack as you like.